fpaskali/trus-segmentation/README.md

 # Automatic segmentation of prostate in TRUS images using modified V-net convolutional neural network

-This is final fully commented version of the code used in my master thesis "Automatic prostate segmentation in transrectal ultrasound images using modified V-net convolutional neural network" [ADD LINK]
+This is final fully commented version of the code used in my master thesis "Automatic prostate segmentation in transrectal ultrasound images using modified V-net convolutional neural network" [[Full text](https://opus.hs-furtwangen.de/frontdoor/index/index/start/0/rows/10/sortfield/score/sortorder/desc/searchtype/simple/query/segmentation+prostate/docId/7343)].
 The repository contains all scripts for complete analysis.
 They are organized in 5 logical modules.

 ![workflow](figures/workflow.png)

 ## Preprocessing (preprocessing.py, augment.py)